nathan-barry/nathan.rs/content/notes/os/networking.md

 ### Internet Protocols and Routing

-The process of data transmission on the internet can be likened to sending a message across a room.
-If you're in the GDC 3rd Floor Lab and you say, "Hi!" hoping to send a message to Oxford, UK, it's quite improbable that your message will travel directly there.

-Instead, data is sent in the form of "packets" using the Internet Protocol (IP).
+Data is sent in the form of "packets" using the Internet Protocol (IP).
 These packets are routed based on the destination IP address.
 The IP address space is structured to make this routing feasible even on a global scale.
 For instance, IP addresses beginning with `128.83.*.*` are directed towards UT.

 In simple terms, if a machine wants to send a message, it directs the message to a set of local names.
 If the recipient isn't part of this local network, the message is sent to a "Gateway."
 This Gateway serves as the doorway to the broader internet, leading the message to its final destination.